-I'm sure most of you will agree when I say that it's pretty tough trying to fit exercise into our daily routines, but did you know that just 15 minutes of a high-intensity workout could be just as beneficial as an hour's worth of cardio?
+I'm sure many of you will agree, trying to fit exercise into our already packed daily lives can feel like a challenge.
+But did you know that just 15 minutes of a high-intensity workout could be just as beneficial as an hour's worth of cardio?

 High-intensity Interval Training (HIIT) involves repeated bursts of intense workouts that are each followed by active recovery periods.
 Research has shown that HIIT triggers the same changes you may expect with endurance training such as increases in exercise tolerance, metabolism and fat burning.